Zakaria El Masbahi

-Zakaria El Masbahi (born 3 March 1979) is a Moroccan basketball player currently playing for AS Salé in the Nationale 1.
+Zakaria El Masbahi (born 3 March 1979) is a Moroccan basketball player currently playing for AS Salé in the Nationale 1, the top professional basketball league in Morocco.

 Career

 El Masbahi is a member of the Morocco national basketball team.

-He was the leading scorer for Morocco at the 2009 FIBA Africa Championship, averaging 15.9 PPG for the tournament.
+He was the leading scorer for Morocco at the 2009 FIBA Africa Championship, averaging 15.9 points per game (PPG) for the tournament.
 El Masbahi's best performance for the tournament came in the opener against Rwanda, where he scored 37 points in Morocco's 85-84 victory to help lead Morocco into the second round.